Mary Richardson was the fourth child of Thomas Powell Richardson & Mary Wilson, born 1853 at Warden Law, Co Durham & christened November 6th, 1853.

-By 1881 Mary had married Robert Place* who was a stone mason, born April-June 1849 at Houghton-le-Spring.
-At the time of the census Mary was at her parents home in Houghton, the Sun Inn.
+At the time of the 1881 census Mary was at her parents home in Houghton, the Sun Inn.
 With her were daughters Edith (2) & Elizabeth (recorded as Lilly in the census), aged 5 weeks.
 Two 5 year old girls (Mary & Annie Richardson) were also recorded living there – they were listed as daughters of Thomas but the following census in 1891 suggests that Mary was the daughter of Mary Place & that Annie was the daughter of Ellen Richardson, Mary's sister.
 There is a record of Mary Richardson being christened on January 5th, 1876, the daughter of Robert & Mary Richardson of Market Place, Houghton.
-Robert at the time of the 1881 census was visiting his brothers, sisters & parents, Robert (a tailor) & Catherine Place, who also lived in the Market Place, Houghton.
+Robert Place at the time of the 1881 census was visiting his brothers, sisters & parents, who also lived in the Market Place, Houghton.

 In 1891 Mary & Robert, still a mason, were living at Mount Pleasant, Houghton-le-Spring with children Edith, Elisabeth (recorded as Eliza), Thomas (6), Ernest (3) & K(C)atherine (2).
 Also living with them was Mary Place (aged 15), now noted in the census as Mary’s daughter, who was working at a knitting shop.